Conference on Engaging with India in a Multi-Polar World

 Tallinn Airport has direct air links to numerous cities.
 To travel from Tallinn airport to Tartu there is a choice between a bus and a train.
 You can board the Tallinn-Tartu line from the Tallinn airport for a bus, or from Ülmiste stop for train.
 Tickets can be bought online and downloaded to a smartphone.

-Riga Airport in Latvia (3.5 hours drive, 253 km)
+Riga Airport in Latvia (3.5 hours drive, 253 km from Tartu)

 There is a special bus line from the Riga Airport in Latvia to Tartu Coach station that we’d recommend.
 It is operated by the Lux Express company, and the direct link to their ticket platform is here.
 Please make sure the selected stops are Riga Airport and Tartu Coach Station.